Berkanktk/CyberSecurity/README.md

 `curl https://static-labs.tryhackme.cloud/sites/favicon/images/favicon.ico | md5sum`
 Check [this](https://wiki.owasp.org/index.php/OWASP_favicon_database) database to find the framework.
 6. Check the sitemap file for disallowed/hidden files
-7. Curl HTTP Headers to find potential information about the webserver software and possibly the programming/scripting language in use. `curl http://10.10.134.48 -v` The -v switch enables verbose mode, which will output the headers
+7. Curl HTTP Headers to find potential information about the webserver software and possibly the programming/scripting language in use. `curl http://10.10.134.48 -v` The `-v` switch enables verbose mode, which will output the headers
 8. Look out for cookie values and change them if possible.
+Look after Base64 encoded values, JWT tokens, or maybe case folded values that can be used to bypass authentication with simply using casefold().
+(Example: 'ß' -> 'ss')
 9. Test for Cross-site scripting
 10. Test with SQL injection methods
 11. Try Flask Template Injection with `{{config}}`